Million Arthur (TV series)

+Million Arthur (叛逆性ミリオンアーサー, Hangyaku-sei Mirion Āsā) is a Japanese anime television series produced by J.C.Staff.
+It is based on the media franchise of the same name created by Square Enix which consisted primarily of a series of video games.

 Plot

 The sacred sword Excalibur was created to judge a person's ability to be king of England.
 Those whom the sword accepts will be called "Arthur" and will obtain great power.
 However, there was not a single Arthur, but many.
 Due to this massive creation of legendary humans, the world and its history began to be distorted.
 Now, with the aim of restoring the history of the world to its original course, six Arthurs, a master of the sword, a fighter, a sniper, a puncher, an alchemist and a shooter, will go to England.
 Their mission is to defeat all those who have managed to obtain a power from the sacred sword Excalibur and who are distorting the world.